YakupPayan4578/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 F_x = ma_x
 $$

-Since there is no force acting on the object in the horizontal direction, the acceleration is zero, \( a_x = 0 \).
+Since there is no force acting on the object in the horizontal direction, the acceleration is zero, $a_x = 0$.
 This means the horizontal velocity is constant.
 The equation for horizontal motion is:

 $$
 x(t) = v_{0x} t = v_0 \cos(\theta) t